kalazzawi/AWS-Cloud-Practitioner/Domain1-CloudConcepts.md

 &nbsp;&nbsp;&nbsp;&nbsp;C. Adding more RAM capacity to an EC2 instance.
 &nbsp;&nbsp;&nbsp;&nbsp;D. Adding more EC2 instances of the same size to handle an increase in traffic.

-<details><summary>Click to reveal</summary><br>**Correct Answer:** D<br><br>**Explanation:** Horizontal scaling, also known as scaling out, involves adding more instances to distribute the load across multiple servers, which enhances availability and fault tolerance.
+<details><summary>Click to reveal answer.</summary><br>**Correct Answer:** D<br><br>**Explanation:** Horizontal scaling, also known as scaling out, involves adding more instances to distribute the load across multiple servers, which enhances availability and fault tolerance.
 This is a key principle of cloud architecture.
 Options A, B, and C describe vertical scaling, or scaling up, where you increase the resources of a single instance, which has limits and can create single points of failure.</details>

 ---